-1. Please note the description of classes.
-They denote the degree of difficulty in construction and not the number of years in the project.
-A quilted exhibit consists of 3 or more layers.
+1. Please note the description of classes which denote the degree of difficulty in construction and not the number of years in the project.
+A quilted exhibit consists of three or more layers.
 All quilted exhibits must be quilted (machine or hand) or tied.
 All quilt piecing and finishing must be the sole work of the 4-H member.
 Quilting, whether machine or hand quilted, may be done by another individual, except for the Premier Quilt class.
 No pre-quilted fabric may be used.
 Wall quilts must have a hanging sleeve on the back of the quilt or some method for hanging.
 All quilted exhibits must be clean and finished for intended purpose.
-On a half sheet of 8 1/2 x 11 inch paper, include an explanation answering the following questions: A) How did you select the design and fabrics including whether or not you used a kit, jelly roll, charm squares, etc.?
-B) What did you do and what was done by others?
-C) What did you learn you can use on your next project?
+On a half sheet of 8.5 x 11 inch paper, include an explanation answering the following questions: A) How did you select the design and fabrics?
+B) Did you used a kit, jelly roll, charm squares, etc.?
+C) Explain what you did and what was done by others?
+D) What did you learn you can use on your next project?
 C229-040 Wearable Art (SF208A) Quilted clothing or clothing accessory which must have a recognizable amount of quilting and may include fabric manipulation.
 Quilting must be done by the 4-H member.
-On a half sheet of 8 1⁄2 inch x 11 inch paper, tell how you selected the design and fabrics including whether or not you used a kit, jelly roll, charm squares, etc.
+On a half sheet of 8.
+5 inch x 11 inch paper, tell how you selected the design and fabrics including whether or not you used a kit, jelly roll, charm squares, etc.

 C229-041 Inter-Generational Quilt (SF208E) A quilt made by a 4-H member and family members or friends of different generations.
-On a half sheet of 8 $\frac{1}{2}$ inch x 11 inch paper include an explanation answering the following questions: A) How was the quilt planned and who did what in the construction of the quilt?
+On a half sheet of 8.5 inch x 11 inch paper include an explanation answering the following questions: A) How was the quilt planned and who did what in the construction of the quilt?
 B) How did you select the design and fabrics including whether or not you used a kit, jellyroll, charm squares, etc.

 C229-042 Service Project Quilt (SF208D) A quilt constructed by a 4-H member or group to be donated to a worthy cause.
-On a half sheet of 8 1⁄2 inch x 11 inch paper, include an explanation answering the following questions: A) Why was the quilt constructed and who will receive the donated quilt.
+On a half sheet of 8.5 inch x 11 inch paper, include an explanation answering the following questions: A) Why was the quilt constructed and who will receive the donated quilt.
 B) How did you select the design and fabrics including whether or not you used a kit, jellyroll, charm squares, etc.